-- A. The Contractor shall provide an experienced Splash Pad operator-instructor (NSPI certified Pool operator) for a period of not less than three (3) days (two (2) full day's operations and start-up, and one (1) full day shut-down assistance) after the Splash Pad has been filled and initially placed into operation.
+A. The Contractor shall provide an experienced instructor for a period of not less than one (1) days (1/2) one half day's operations and start-up, and one half (1/2) full day shut-down assistance) after the Splash Pad has been initially placed into operation.
+This instruction shall be for work completed under this specification section.
+Vortex equipment training shall be provided by Vortex.

-- B. During this period the Owner's designated representatives shall be thoroughly instructed in all phases of the Splash Pad's operation and winterizing procedures.
-Contractor to provide a DVD documenting training and operational requirements, including start-up, emptying, and winterizing procedures.

-- 1. Prior to this instructor leaving the job, he shall obtain written certification from the Owner's designated representative acknowledging that the instruction period has been completed and all necessary operating information provided.

-- C. Provide a DVD documenting training and operational requirements, including start-up, emptying, and winterizing procedures.

-- D. Contractor shall deliver, bound together in a three ring binder a complete manual, four (4) complete sets of operating and maintenance instructions for the Splash Pad structure, finishes, and all component equipment.
-O&M Manual shall include, but is not limited to, the following:

-- 1. Table of contents.
+- B. During this period the Owner's designated representatives shall be thoroughly instructed in all phases of the Splash Pad's below grade piping operation and winterizing procedures.
+Contractor to provide written instructions documenting training and operational requirements, including all below grade piping start-up, emptying, and winterizing procedures. - C. Contractor shall deliver, bound together in a three ring binder a complete manual, four (4) complete sets of operating and maintenance instructions for the Splash Pad structure, finishes, and all below grade equipment.
+O&M Manual shall include, but is not limited to, the following: - 1.
+Trouble shooting information and procedures. - 2.
+A schematic of piping as installed. - 3.
+Valve charts for each piping system, consisting of isometric drawings or piping layouts showing and identifying each valve and describing its function. - 4.
+Record Drawings - 5.
+Warranties

-- 2. All equipment cut sheets.

-- 3. Accurate parts lists.

-- 4. Splash Pad start-up, emptying, and winterization instructions.

-- 5. Splash Pad cleaning instructions.

-- 6. Splash Pad maintenance requirements, divided into the following:

-- a.
-Daily

-- b.
-Weekly

-- c.
-Monthly

-- d.
-Seasonally

-- e.
-Annually

-- 7. Narrative on the Splash Pad operation through all sequences.

-- 8. A DVD of complete start-up and shut-down procedures and training session.

-- 9. Trouble shooting information and procedures.

-- 10. A schematic of piping as installed.

-- 11. Valve charts for each piping system, consisting of isometric drawings or piping layouts showing and identifying each valve and describing its function.

-- 12. Record Drawings

-- 13. Warranties